jo-walker/e-commerce/README.md

    - Includes comments for clarity: Provides explanatory comments throughout the codebase to enhance understanding and maintainability.

 Usage:
-1. Clone the repository to your local machine:
-This command copies the repository from a remote location (like GitHub) to your local machine. -> **"git clone https://github.com/jo-walker/e-commerce"**
+1. Clone the repository to your local machine: (TO-DO 1st) This command copies the repository from a remote location (like GitHub) to your local machine. -> **"git clone https://github.com/jo-walker/e-commerce"**

-2. Install any necessary dependencies:
-Make sure you have all required dependencies installed for the project.
+2. Install any necessary dependencies: (TO-DO 2nd) Make sure you have all required dependencies installed for the project.
 This may involve running package managers like npm or pip depending on the project's setup.
+-> ** mkdir my_project
+      cd my_project
+      npm init**

 3. Set up the backend database and configure database connections:
 Follow the instructions provided in the project's documentation or README to set up the backend database and configure database connections.

-4. Start the server:
+4. Start the server: (TO-DO 3rd)

 // Navigate to the project directory
 "cd <project-directory>"